-The Coast Guard logo symbolizes dedication, readiness, and protection, qualities this branch of the U.S. Armed Forces is known for.
+The Coast Guard logo symbolizes dedication, readiness, and protection, qualities for which this branch of the US Armed Forces is known.
 It is associated with reliability and resilience, conveying the spirit of a service that guards the shores and maintains safety on the water.
 The service has earned a reputation as a national protector and a rescue resource, prepared to assist under any conditions.
 The logo inspires confidence, reminding us of its mission to protect and support across seas and oceans.

 Coast Guard: Brand overview

-President George Washington signed a measure on August 4, 1790, establishing the Revenue Marine (later known as the Revenue Cutter Service), a maritime customs agency created to combat smuggling and collect customs duties.
-This marked the beginning of the U.S. Coast Guard.
+President George Washington signed a measure on August 4, 1790, establishing the Revenue Marine (later known as the Revenue Cutter Service), a maritime customs agency tasked with combating smuggling and collecting customs duties.
+This marked the beginning of the US Coast Guard.

-The service began with ten small ships and revenue cutters, which patrolled the U.S. coastline to enforce customs regulations and assist ships in need.
+The service began with 10 small ships and revenue cutters that patrolled the US coastline to enforce customs regulations and assist ships in need.

-In 1915, a major milestone occurred when the Revenue Cutter Service merged with the Life-Saving Service to form what we know today as the U.S. Coast Guard.
+In 1915, a major milestone occurred when the Revenue Cutter Service merged with the Life-Saving Service to form the US Coast Guard, as we know it today.
 This merger expanded the service’s duties and resources.

-During Prohibition in the 1920s and 1930s, the maritime agency played a central role in preventing alcohol smuggling by sea.
+During Prohibition in the 1920s and 1930s, the maritime agency played a crucial role in preventing the smuggling of alcohol by sea.

-The 1950s saw a modernization of the fleet and equipment, with new ships entering service and modern navigation and radio systems introduced.
+The 1950s witnessed a modernization of the fleet and equipment, with new ships entering service and the introduction of modern navigation and radio systems.

-In the 1960s, responsibilities broadened, focusing on ensuring maritime navigation safety and protecting the marine environment.
+In the 1960s, responsibilities expanded, with a focus on ensuring the safety of maritime navigation and protecting the marine environment.

 In the 1970s, the service gained new authority to combat drug trafficking, creating specialized teams to intercept smuggling operations at sea.

-The 1980s brought significant technological advancements, including satellite navigation and improved communication systems.
+The 1980s witnessed significant technological advancements, including the development of satellite navigation and enhanced communication systems.

-During the 1990s, the agency expanded its presence in international waters and increased efforts to prevent illegal migration by sea.
+During the 1990s, the agency expanded its presence in international waters and intensified its efforts to prevent illegal maritime migration.

-From 2010 to 2015, the period focused on modernizing the fleet and infrastructure with new classes of ships and upgraded equipment.
+From 2010 to 2015, the focus was on modernizing the fleet and infrastructure, including the addition of new ship classes and the upgrading of equipment.

 From 2016 to 2020, efforts continued to enhance maritime patrol and rescue capabilities, adopting new operational techniques and technologies.

-By 2023, the U.S. Coast Guard will be a versatile agency responsible for everything from protecting maritime borders and preventing illegal activities to conducting sea rescues.
+By 2023, the US Coast Guard will be a versatile agency responsible for protecting maritime borders, preventing illegal activities, and conducting sea rescues.

 Meaning and History